PriyankShah1/MusicPal/README.md

 The image will be taken to recognize the person's mood/emotion of the user and an appropriate song from the playlist of the user is shown matching the user’s requirement.

+  #Working
+# Working
+1. 1st it detects face of person through camera
+2. After that detects emotion of person using RCNN model
+3. Based on emotion plays a music